 The Market Street Railway mural shows a 180-degree bird's eye view of San Francisco's Market Street through time, divided vertically into sections corresponding to different moments in history from the 1920's onwards and into an imaginary future.

-The mural celebrates the wide range of uses that a vibrant urban public space can and should accommodate, and it contains lots of detailed references to local street art, activism, and various SF subcultures.
+The mural celebrates the vital role of public space in our cities, and it contains lots of detailed references to local street art, activism, and various SF subcultures.

 What the mural is about: